 - Keep those fat loss neurotransmitters flowing so that fat loss continues.

 It’s quite simple actually.
 You control your carbohydrate intake.
 Eating too many of or the wrong type of carbohydrates will immediately throw you out of fat burning mode.
 After your workout, your insulin sensitivity is at its highest.
 This is great.
 It means you’ll be able to be a bit more loose with your carbohydrate intake.

 What you don’t want to do however, is spike your insulin levels.
 Doing so will halt all fat burning, and will drop your growth hormone levels, along with any other fat loss benefit you just created from your cardio.

 If you are in pure fat loss mode, it would be beneficial to have a low carb or carb-less meal after cardio.
 Something along the lines of a protein shake with some essential fatty acids (EFAs), such as whey protein isolate (if you use protein powder) mixed with fish/flax oil, or a chicken salad with veggies will keep the fat burning machine churning, while at the same time provide protein and essential fats to start rebuilding muscle.
 You can also have any number of lean protein/healthy fat/veggie meals after cardio.

 Will you be replenishing muscle glycogen with this meal?
 No, not really.
 Some of the protein may be converted into glucose through a process called gluconeogenesis, but even if this did happen, it would have a minimal effect on insulin levels – meaning you will continue to burn fat.
 Plus, it’s unlikely that you completely depleted glycogen stores, so you will still have plenty of energy for your next strength training workout.

 To sum up, if you want to keep fat burning going for as long as possible, you’ll want to manage your carbohydrate intake after cardio.
-While you don’t have to go no-carb (although this will be the best), you can get by having a small serving of low-glycemic carbohydrates.
+You don’t have to go no-carb.
+Having a small serving of low-glycemic carbohydrates is perfectly fine.